LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 the Book class include any comments about help in *all* of the classes.

 Create methods one at a time, and test them.
-Complete :file:`book.cs` first, preferably testing along the way with :file:`test_book.cs`.
+Complete :file:`book.cs` first, preferably testing along the way.
 Then add methods to :file:`book_list.cs`, and concurrently add and run tests in :file:`test_book_list.cs`.
 Though you are only required to have a class to test the final result, you are strongly encouraged to flesh out